2 Northern PDP Governors Reject Wike, Fayose, Others' Expulsion, Give Reason

 Two governors elected on the platform of the Peoples Democratic Party (PDP) have rejected the expulsion of the Minister of the Federal Capital Territory (FCT), Nyesom Wike, by the party's leaders at the national convention in Ibadan, the Oyo state capital.

-The PDP suspended Wike, the former governor of Ekiti, Ayodele Fayose, and the former national secretary of the party, Samuel Anyanwu.
+The PDP suspended Wike, along with the former governor of Ekiti, Ayodele Fayose, and the former national secretary of the party, Samuel Anyanwu.

 Governor Ahmadu Fintiri of Adamawa and Caleb Mutfwang of Plateau have rejected the expulsion of Nyesom Wike, Ayo Fayose and others from the PDP